Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 Originally known as High Point, the neighborhood of Chapel Hill derives its present name from a small Baptist church built on the hill in 1809.
-The government purchased three acres on this hill from a Timothy Mount in 1853.
-Three years later, the lighthouse was constructed and commenced shining the light from its 40-foot tower towards the bay below.
-The Chapel Hill Lighthouse was paired with the Conover Beacon, located 1.5 miles north on the beach in Leonardo.
-When these two lights were aligned, one above the other, mariners knew they were centered in the Chapel Hill Channel that would safely lead them into Sandy Hook Bay.
+The government purchased three acres on this hill from Timothy Mount in 1853, and three years later, the lighthouse was constructed and commenced shining the light from its forty-foot tower towards the bay below.
+Chapel Hill Lighthouse was paired with Conover Beacon, located 1.5 miles to the north on the beach in Leonardo.
+When these two lights were aligned, one above the other, mariners knew they were centered in Chapel Hill Channel that would safely lead them into Sandy Hook Bay.
+Due to the hill on which it was perched, Chapel Hill Beacon had a focal plane of 224 feet above the bay.

-The Chapel Hill Lighthouse served until 1957, when it was replaced by a beacon atop a steel tower positioned 200 feet north of the lighthouse.
-An auction for the obsolete lighthouse was held by the General Services Administration in 1959.
-Thomas Consorti, a Manhattan businessman, submitted the winning bid of $16,313.
-Consorti purchased the lighthouse as a Christmas present for his 20-year-old son Peter, an amateur astronomer, to use as an observatory.
-One must admit that the elevated walkway atop the lighthouse would be a good platform for stargazing.
+Chapel Hill Lighthouse served until 1957, when it was replaced by a beacon atop a steel tower positioned 200 feet north of the lighthouse.
+An auction for the obsolete lighthouse was held by the General Services Administration in 1959, and Thomas Consorti, a Manhattan businessman, submitted the winning bid of $16,313.
+Consorti purchased the lighthouse as a Christmas present for his twenty-year-old son Peter, an amateur astronomer, to use as an observatory, and one must admit that the elevated walkway atop the lighthouse must have made a good platform for stargazing.

 The lighthouse has had several owners since it was sold into public hands, but it remains in excellent condition.
 Decorative railings have been placed atop the front porch and along the roof peak, and ornamental spindles grace the four corners of the tower’s roof.
 The lighthouse has had an addition placed on its eastern end, as the brick chimneys marked the ends of the original lighthouse.